wagslane/blog/content/posts/seo-is-a-scam-job.md

 1. Your page answers the search intent of the keyword you're targeting (provide value, don't stuff keywords)
 2. Your page does a great job delivering that value by being in-depth and having a great user experience
-3. Other pages in the internet link to you to as an additional signal that you are providing vaue
+3. Other pages in the internet link to you to as an additional signal that you are providing value

 If you lurk in [/r/seo](https://reddit.com/r/seo) like I do sometimes, you'll see the same question frequently asked, "how do I get backlinks to my content"?
 Most people in the industry refer to this kind of backlink building as "offsite SEO", and most people will tell you there are 2 main ways to do it.

 1. Cold emailing website owners and asking/paying for links.
-2. Guest posting on ther people's websites and sneaking in links back to your site.
+2. Guest posting on other people's websites and sneaking in links back to your site.

 I'm convinced that both of these approaches **suck**.